The guitar is definitely one of the instruments that most fascinates and attracts music amateurs – due, generally, to both its cool and its ubiquity.

 Your fingers are itching, you want to play your idol’s solos, whether to impress your girlfriend or simply for your own enjoyment.

-Except that you’ve never played guitar before and you don’t know how to do it: do you need to get a teacher to take private lessons, learn the guitar yourself with a book, a course, a DVD, or else seek help from a friend, who might show you a few basics?
+Except that you’ve never learned guitar before formally and you don’t know how to do it: do you need to get a guitar lesson or two?
+Or can you learn the guitar yourself with a book, a guitar course, a DVD, or with free guitar lessons online?
+Or else seek help from a friend, who might show you a few guitar basics?

 Before learning how to play the guitar, it is essential to be in a good state of mind: not only the desire to play, but above all being prepared to learn, because practicing guitar, like any musical instrument, requires hours of learning and with that all of the highs and lows, its moments of joy and its difficulties.